 ‘I wanna retract my comments made about CTE as it relates to me and my medical history.
 It’s a very serious condition that I should not have misspoken about.’

-Jake Paul’s Fitness Routine
+Jake Paul’s Workout Routine

 Paul has been training with BJ Flores since he got serious about boxing.